thenexthub/Codira/docs/OptimizerDesign.md

 into LLVM IR.
 The LLVM backend optimizes and emits binary code for the compiled program.

-Please refer to the document "Swift Intermediate Language (SIL)" for more details about the SIL IR.
+Please refer to the document "Codira Intermediate Language (SIL)" for more details about the SIL IR.

 The compiler optimizer is responsible for optimizing the program using the